The LEE Foundation supports the mission-driven charitable and educational activities of Leadership for Educational Equity.

 LEE Foundation Board of Directors

 Steve Mandel is the founder of Lone Pine Capital, a global long/short and long-only equity money manager that he started in 1997.
 Prior to founding Lone Pine, Mr. Mandel was managing director and consumer analyst at Tiger Management Corporation, mass-market retailing analyst at Goldman, Sachs and consultant at Mars and Company.
 He graduated from Phillips Exeter Academy, Dartmouth College and Harvard Business School.
-He is a member of the Harvard Business School Board of Dean’s Advisors, a trustee of Teach For America and Board Chair of Dartmouth College, and a founder and board member of the Lone Pine Foundation.
+He is a member of the Harvard Business School Board of Dean’s Advisors, a trustee of Teach For America, Board Chair of Dartmouth College, and a founder and board member of the Lone Pine Foundation.

 Michael Park is a partner in McKinsey & Company’s New York office and leads the firm’s Strategy and Corporate Finance Practice for the U.S. Northeast.
 He works with advanced industries and energy clients on growth strategy, mergers, acquisitions and divestitures, and capital markets-based portfolio strategy.
 Prior to joining McKinsey in 2003, Michael worked in investment banking at J.P.
 Morgan.
 A 2011-12 Partnership for New York City David Rockefeller fellow, he is deeply involved in New York City institutions and non-profits: Michael helps lead McKinsey’s relationship and pro-bono work with Teach For America on organization and growth strategy and is also the board chair of Career Village, a startup that connects students to career opportunities.
 Michael graduated magna cum laude, Phi Beta Kappa from Harvard College with a degree in economics.